datavaluepeople/kotsu/README.md

 kotsu.run(model_registry, validation_registry, "./")
 ```

-Then find the results from each model-validation combination in a dataframe written to the current
+Then find the results from each model-validation combination in a CSV written to the current
 directory.

 #### Documentation on interfaces